-A magnificent emerald and diamond necklace, by Cartier that sold at Christie’s Geneva for CHF 9,125,000 in November 2013.
-The necklace was accompanied by Premium Report no. 69531 dated 22 August 2013 from the Swiss Gemmological Institute SSEF stating that the 12 emeralds are of Colombian origin, 8 with indications of minor oil, 4 with no indications of clarity modification.
+This magnificent emerald necklace by Cartier sold for ca. US$ 9.94 million at Christie’s Geneva in November 2012.
+SSEF report No. 69531 notes the 12 emeralds are of Colombian origin; 8 show indications of minor oil treatment, 4 show no indications of clarity modification.
+Photo: SSEF.